 "Conference", "True Team", "Sections", and "State"- what do these terms mean?

 St. Louis Park competes in the Metro West Conference.
-There are six other schools (Chanhassen, Chaska, Bloomington Kennedy, Bloomington Jefferson, Benilde St. Margaret's, and Robbinsdale Cooper) in the conference.
+There are nine other schools (Chanhassen, Chaska, Bloomington Kennedy, Bloomington Jefferson, Benilde-St. Margaret's, Orono, Waconia, New Prague and Robbinsdale Cooper) in the conference.
 Each year, our track & field schedule is set with this league with the requirement of competing in the conference championships meet in May and the JV conference championships in May.
 Student-athletes who do not make the varsity roster for sections will have their last meet of the season at the JV conference championships.
 At the conference championships meet, individuals may earn All-Conference, Honorable Mention, or Academic All-Conference honors, and a team championship is awarded for both gender divisions.

 St. Louis Park competes in True Team Section 6AAA.
 This meet is held before the conference championships.
 In short, this league was formed by the MN State High School Coaches' Association to test the depth of all of the teams in the state.
 There is a True Team state meet that teams may qualify for as a whole.